Mortimoos/Toyhouse-Bumpbot/README.md

 - Keep your computer running while the bot is on
 - You don’t need to touch anything once it’s running
 - If it fails to bump, the bot will retry after the next delay

----

-Let me know if you want this as a downloadable PDF or Markdown version too!